aczietlow/hugo-blog/content/notes/2024/week-50.md

 - Grieving a death in the family
 - Being extremely reflective on life I want to live
 - Catching up Car maintenace
+  - Replaced aging tires
+  - change oil
+  - wash, claybar, and wax
+  - check timing belt
-- Finishing puttin Christmas up
+- Finishing putting Christmas up
+- Updated homelab Truenas to support tailscale and nfs file mounts
+  - promptly spent the next 6 hours looking through family photos

 A little late to the party but starting on the [advent of code](https://adventofcode.com/2024) for the year.